 Colbert was central to the Dunedin Sound, selling material by the artists involved, as well as championing them in the press.

-Since selling Records Records in 2005, Colbert has been quietly busy, writing a regular column for the Otago Daily Times, essentially a comedic diary, though often wandering in the areas of sport and music.
-While he thinks there is enough machinery around the local music scene (the University’s rock course, Albany Street Studios, Dunedinmusic.com), he also considers “you’re never ever going to get Shayne Carter, Martin Phillipps, Peter Gutteridge, Graeme Downes, Robert Scott, David Kilgour, all those people at the same time ... that wasn’t created by some brilliant thinking on someone’s part, or great venues or whatever, it’s just an accident.”
-He’s still the best person to talk to about the Dunedin Sound.
+While he thought there was enough infrastructure around the local Dunedin music scene (the University’s rock course, Albany Street Studios, Dunedinmusic.com, etc), he also considered “you’re never ever going to get Shayne Carter, Martin Phillipps, Peter Gutteridge, Graeme Downes, Robert Scott, David Kilgour… all those people at the same time ...
+That wasn’t created by some brilliant thinking on someone’s part, or great venues or whatever, it’s just an accident.”

 Roy Colbert passed away on 20 July 2017, after a period of ill health.
 He was the always the best (and most humorous) person to talk to about the “golden age” of Dunedin music, and the tightly-knit musical bonds around it, offering insightful comments, or dispensing ready quips.
 He remained humble in his estimation of the shop’s influence on the local scene, which he championed heavily.